-As we move toward a more transparency-driven consumer market and food labels as trends have shown in the past couple of years, it’s vital that food and beverage product companies begin to rethink the digestibility and readability of their nutrition facts labels (while still remaining in compliance with FDA standards).
+As we move toward a more transparency-driven consumer market and food labels as trends have shown in the past couple of years, it’s vital that food and beverage product companies begin to rethink the digestibility and readability of their nutrition facts label (while still remaining in compliance with FDA standards).

-Below, we’re discussing FDA information panel requirements, the types of panels and content to consider as you formulate your labels, product label examples showing competent label creation, and the value of a standardized labeling system in your food production operations.
-We've also cited additional resources to help you properly list information on your food package for most packaged foods, helping food manufacturers maintain compliance.
+Below, we’re discussing FDA information panel requirements, the types of panels and content to consider as you formulate your food labels, product label examples showing competent label creation, and the value of a standardized labeling system in your food production operations.
+We've also cited additional resources to help you properly list information on your food labels package for most packaged foods, helping food manufacturers maintain compliance.

 What You Need to Know